wendellpiez/oscal-xslt/validation_field-testing/readme.md

 Those who prefer mouse swipes to command lines can run an XProc 3 pipeline using the Windows GUI:

 - Use the file explorer to display an icon for your files including `xproc3.bat` (such as with View icons or View Tiles)
-- Drag an icon for any pipeline `ALLCAPS.xp3` onto the `xproc3.bat` icon to run the pipeline.
+- Drag an icon for any pipeline `ALLCAPS.xpl` onto the `xproc3.bat` icon to run the pipeline.
 - You can create a shortcut to the batch file on the Desktop or elsewhere, and use it the same way

-The naming convention `ALLCAPS.xp3` is used in this project for XProc 3 pipeline files that are designed to run standalone in place, with no external ports or special runtime configuration.
+The naming convention `ALLCAPS.xpl` is used in this project for XProc 3 pipeline files that are designed to run standalone in place, with no external ports or special runtime configuration.
 (These may work by calling other XProc files that are not so insulated.)
 Since invoking these is simple it is also easy to instrument.

 TODO: see to it that this works also with `xproc3.sh` on GUIs with `bash` support.

 ### Download OSCAL resources

-OSCAL catalog converter XSLTs and schemas can be copied onto the local system for secure use by running the pipeline `GRAB-OSCAL.xp3`.
+OSCAL catalog converter XSLTs and schemas can be copied onto the local system for secure use by running the pipeline `GRAB-OSCAL.xpl`.

 It places these resources in folders inside `lib`.
 We leave it to you to run these to ensure things are kept up to date and aligned with expectations as to versions, etc.

 ### Run the XSD field tests

 Use the pipeline, Luke!
-The pipeline `PROVE-XSD-VALIDATIONS.xp3` runs an XSD field test on each of the documents named in the pipeline.
+The pipeline `PROVE-XSD-VALIDATIONS.xpl` runs an XSD field test on each of the documents named in the pipeline.

 ### Run the JSON validator field tests

- The pipeline `PROVE-JSON-VALIDATIONS.xp3` runs a JSON Schema field test on each of the documents named in it.
+ The pipeline `PROVE-JSON-VALIDATIONS.xpl` runs a JSON Schema field test on each of the documents named in it.

 ### Inspect and assess the test samples